AKC23/Net-Explorer/README.md

-In our Software Development II lab, we had to make this browser just like Microsoft Edge using JavaFX.
+In our Software Development lab II, we had to make a project and then we made this browser just like Microsoft Edge using JavaFX.

-Special thanks to Ms Raqeebir Rab and Mr Saaduddin Mahmud for guiding us through this project.
+**If you want to download our browser then download the 'jar' file only.

+YouTube link of our project: https://www.youtube.com/watch?v=XhUf8l_xL0M&t=9s&ab_channel=AhmadulKarimChowdhury